cscheid/cscheid.net/courses/spr15/cs444/lectures/week1.md

 Assessment of your performance in this course will be done mostly through projects.
-There will be a large number of small assignments, (about one per week for a total of 10-12 small assignments), which should take you less than two hours of time to complete.
+There will be a large number of small assignments, (about one per week for a total of 10-12 small assignments), which should each take you less than two hours to complete.
 There will be one midterm, and one final project.
 In other words, there is no final exam in this course.